mattmart3/ABPS/tedproxy/README.md

 Note how the offsets correspond to the addresses printed out by the boot image extract script.

-####Enable wlan1 in system files
+#### Enable wlan1 in system files
 Editing the init rc file it's not enough, as some other android services still refer to the wlan0 device.

 You need to do the substitution of ``wlan0`` with ``wlan1`` also in the files ``/system/build.prop`` and ``/system/etc/dhcpcd/dhcpcd.conf``.
-These files are persistent in the android root filesystem thus you just need to edit them once.
+These files are persistent in the android system partition thus you just need to edit them once.

 Also you need to copy the firmware of your WiFi dongle in /system/etc/firmware.
 You can copy directly from your working machine or from the official repository http://git.kernel.org/cgit/linux/kernel/git/firmware/linux-firmware.git .